simolus3/drift/docs/docs/Examples/tracing.md

 `DatabaseConnection`:

 {{ load_snippet('use','lib/snippets/log_interceptor.dart.excerpt.json') }}

+If you only want to apply an interceptor on a certain block instead of on the whole database, that's possible too:

+{{ load_snippet('runWithInterceptor','lib/snippets/log_interceptor.dart.excerpt.json') }}

 The `QueryInterceptor` class is pretty powerful, as it allows you to fully control the underlying database connection.
 You could also use it to retry some failing statements or to aggregate